Senryoku/Deecy/Readme.md

 -   Some games (e.g. Legacy of Kain) seem to try to directly access the GDROM, I was hoping I could skip it by only implementing the related syscalls :(

 ## Things I know I have to do

 -   ch0-DMA and ch1-DMA?
 -   Sort-DMA?
 (And the corresponding end interrupt)

 -   What's "Maple V blank over interrupt"?
     "This interrupt is generated when a Maple interface transmission/reception operation spans V-Blank_In."

 -   The whole AICA Chip.
 Please have mercy.

+-   Renderer:
+  - Handle ClampUV and FlipUV, idealy using appropriate samplers and adressing modes.
+  - Handle and generate Mipmaps.

 ## Things I don't know I have to do